Skip to Content

 I use mine all the time when the weather is not so great outside for a BBQ.
 Since it was raining cats and dogs, indoor grilling it was.

 The sauce is so easy.
-It is a combination of orange juice, lite soy sauce, garlic, cracked black, and lemon juice.
+It is a combination of orange juice, lite soy sauce, garlic, cracked black, lemon juice and lemon zest

 There was marinade left over, so I added some extra OJ to the marinade and it also made a very good low cal, oil free salad dressing.Orange tuna with black bean salsa